Jet4You/Jet/README.md

 jetc main
 ```

-This command compiles a file module called `main.jt`.
+This command compiles a file module called `main.jet`.
 If you didn't create one yet
 follow the next steps.

 ### Basic application

-Create a file named "main.jt" with the following content:
+Create a file named "main.jet" with the following content:

 ```jet
 fn main {